Activity / Job — Design

 After [T20260427-48], provider runtime args receive provider config through V2RuntimeHost.
 Static executor definitions keep command-shape flags (exec --json); dynamic Codex settings such as sandbox mode, side-write roots, and approval policy stay in the retained provider runtime.
 Codex approval policy is an exec-compatible config override, not the interactive-only --ask-for-approval flag.

-After [T20260427-51], macOS CLI invocations declaring sandbox: macos-sandbox-exec run under sandbox-exec -f <profile.sb> <provider> ....
+After [T20260427-51], macOS CLI invocations declaring sandbox: macos-sandbox-exec run under /usr/bin/sandbox-exec -f <profile.sb> <provider> ...; [T20260509-30] made that wrapper resolution trusted and absolute instead of PATH-based.
 Orbit treats that SBPL profile as filesystem authority and neutralizes provider-native sandbox flags.
 After [T20260428-10], the profile grants Codex state ($CODEX_HOME or $HOME/.codex) plus side-write roots from provider config so inherited Orbit subprocesses can persist workflow state while project writes remain governed by fsProfile.
 After [T20260505-22], dispatch also runs apply_provider_static_arg_fixups before spawn, separately from sandbox neutralization.
 Today this only rewrites Claude’s --debug-file value to <claude_state_dir>/<basename> so the log lands inside the already-writable state dir instead of .orbit/**, which the default policy denies.

 After [T20260430-15], the CLI stdin envelope carries rendered activity input and durable run_id beside instruction, prompt, tools, and model.
 When input identifies one task, orbit-core embeds a canonical task snapshot with input.workspace_path / input.repo_root taking precedence over stored paths.
+After [T20260508-8], backend: cli also uses a shared workspace resolver for subprocess cwd: input.workspace_path, then task.workspace_path, then best-effort ToolContext.workspace_root.
+Declared input/task paths must already be directories; stale worktrees fail as CliInvocationFailed before CliInvocationStarted is emitted. groundhog delegates to the same resolver so task execution and attempt orchestration do not drift.
 After [T20260505-10], Orbit-managed CLI subprocesses receive ORBIT_RUN_ID plus an Orbit-managed run-context marker; orbit tool run requires both before it populates ToolContext reservation ownership.
 Direct manual CLI tool calls, including calls with only ORBIT_RUN_ID, remain unowned.

 The older AgentRuntime trait and providers/*_cli.rs files are not deprecated leftovers; they are the shipped backend: cli implementation.